 For three generations, Black-owned and family-run Portland trattoria Amalfi’s has been serving classic, old-school Italian recipes in a warm, casual setting.

-Visit a Catholic monument, Latino eateries and arts groups and institutions to connect with the local Hispanic American community.
+Latinx eateries, arts groups and institutions offer opportunities for visitors to connect with the local Hispanic American culture and community.

 With a neighborhood grocery, meat market, coffee shop, food cart pod and more, the Mercado is one of the city’s most delicious destinations.